 Skip to main content

-Results from Call of Studentships of Research for Doctorate Maria de Sousa
+Results of the Call for PhD Research Studentships Maria de Sousa

-This Call aims to fund Studentships doctoral research oriented to obtain new knowledge and create skills for responses to epidemiological and virological phenomena, including pandemic, and that translate into efficient prevention measures, better health care and effective support to citizens.
+The aim of this Call is to fund doctoral research Studentships aimed at obtaining new knowledge and creating skills to respond to epidemiological and virological phenomena, including pandemics, and which translate into efficient prevention measures, better healthcare and effective support for citizens.

-A total of 46 applications were submitted, of which 38 met the requirements for evaluation.
+46 applications were submitted, of which 38 met the requirements for evaluation.
 The 33 Studentships to be awarded correspond to a success rate of 87% of the applications evaluated.
-The provisional results of the evaluation show that 79% of the selected applicants are women, 15% are of foreign nationality, and 18% of the work plans are carried out in conjunction with foreign researchers and institutions.
+The provisional results of the evaluation show that 79% of the successful candidates are women, 15% have foreign nationality, and 18% of the work plans are carried out in conjunction with foreign researchers and institutions.

-The Studentships to be awarded contributes to the following objectives:
+The Studentships to be awarded contribute to the following objectives:

-1) Epidemiology and risk factors for virus infection and severe disease.
+1) Epidemiology and risk factors for infection and serious illness by the virus.

 2) Human-animal interaction, mechanisms of resistance and interspecies transmission of the virus, and the risk of pandemics.

-3) Prevention strategies and preparedness for new epidemics, including vaccines.
+3) Strategies to prevent and prepare for new epidemics, including vaccines.

 4) Innovative approaches, including new methods and new technologies, for diagnosing the disease.

-6) Characterization of the host immune cellular and serological response to virus infection, impact of age and comorbidities.
+6) Characterization of the host's cellular and serological immune response to virus infection, the impact of age and comorbidities.

 7) Development of new therapies and new therapeutic approaches, including life support and personal protective equipment to combat the disease.